-Parents are told about incidents involving their child.
-Students should talk to their schools if they have concerns about notifying their parent about a report.
-Schools can help work with the student and parent and provide support.
+Parents/guardians are told about incidents involving their child.
+Students should talk to their schools if they have concerns about notifying their parent/guardian about a report.
+Schools can help work with the student and parent/guardian and provide support.

-If the report involves a crime, the school must notify the NYPD.
+If the report involves a crime, the school must notify the New York Police Department (NYPD).